capacitor-community/photoviewer/README.md

 ### iOS and Android

+- In `Gallery` mode (Image Array with more than one Image):
-- In the Gallery make a `tap` will select the image and go fullscreen
+    - make a `tap` will select the image and go fullscreen
     - In Fulscreen
         - `tap` will hide the share and exit buttons and open the window for other gestures.
         - `double tap` to zoom in and out
         - `pinch` with your two fingers
         - `tap` will show the share and exit buttons and leave the window for other gestures.
         - `double tap` will hide the buttons and zoom in straightforward (iOS only)
+- In `One Image` mode (Image Array with one Image only):
+    - `pinch-zoom` and `pan` with your two fingers
+    - `double-tap` to zoom directly to the maximum zoom

 ## Dependencies

 The Android code is using `MikeOrtiz/TouchImageView` allowing for the zooming in picture (https://github.com/MikeOrtiz/TouchImageView)

-The iOS code is using `SDWebImage` for http async image downloader (https://github.com/SDWebImage/SDWebImage)
+The iOS code is using `SDWebImage` for http async image downloader (https://github.com/SDWebImage/SDWebImage) and `ISVImageScrollView` for the pinch-zoom and pan in picture (https://github.com/yuriiik/ISVImageScrollView)

 ## Contributors ✨